Location - Townsville, North Queensland, Australia

 How to get there

 There are several routes that be can be taken to arrive at Patterson Gorge; for example, hiking in from Keelbottom Creek, Thornton's Gap, Yabullu (Mill Road), or from Bluewater Creek.
 The Twin Gorges Walk links up Bluewater Gorge and Patterson Gorge and was proposed for the dry tropics great walk.
-Potentially, walking around and traversing the scenic rim atop of Patterson Gorge would allow you to admire the magnificent views down into Patterson Gorge and across to Mount Cataract Ridge.
-However, water sources may be an issue.
+Potentially, walking around and traversing the scenic rim atop of Patterson Gorge would allow you to admire the magnificent views down into Patterson Gorge and across to Mount Cataract ridge.
+However, water sources may be an issue depending on route.

 From the bridge, ascend alongside Black River towards Patterson Gorge where you will navigate through slopes poplar gum woodland slopes, coastal riverine woodland e before arriving at the semi-evergreen rainforest c in the upper reaches.
 Climb out up the end of the gorge to an 800 metre peak on the northern rim.